aPR0T0/Eklavya-Copter-Control/README.md

  ┃ 📂rotos_description                    # All urdfs and meshes are found in here ┃ ┣ 📂meshes
  ┃ ┗ 📂urdf
- ┃   ┗ 🗃️omav.xacro
+ ┃ ┃ ┗ 🗃️omav.xacro
- ┃ ┗ 📂rotors_gazebo_plugins                                  # Fun to make custom msg file (To get an idea of how a custom message works)
+ ┃ ┗ 📂rotors_gazebo_plugins
+ ┃ ┣🗃️control_omav.py                   # controller which initializes the controller node
+ ┃ ┣🗃️pid_omav.py                       # contains the pid term calculations
- ┗ 📂Resources and Research papers          #Contains all the research papers that we included for our case study
+ ┃ ┣🗃️force_desired.py                  # gets force the copter needs from inertial frame and then trasforms it to body frame ┃ ┣🗃️moment_desired.py                 # gets moment desired in body frame using some cool quaternions ┃ ┣🗃️moment_force_allocation.py        # recieves both force and moments and blend them together smoothly ┃ ┣🗃️speed.py                          # Co-axial rotors need this for speed distribution ┃ ┗🗃️takeoff.py                        # Simple test file for rookies ┗ 📂Resources and Research papers      #Contains all the research papers that we included for our case study
  ```

 <!-- GETTING STARTED -->